Andreas Kanonidis

-Andreas Kanonidis (Greek: Ανδρέας Κανονίδης; born July 26, 1991) is a Greek professional basketball player for Amyntas of the Greek A2 League.
+Andreas Kanonidis (Greek: Ανδρέας Κανονίδης; born July 26, 1991) is a Greek professional basketball player.
 He is 2.01 m (6 ft 7 in) tall and he can play at both the small forward and power forward positions.

 Professional career

 Kanonidis started playing basketball with the Asteria Thessaloniki and Panionios Athens youth teams in Greece.
 He began his professional career during the 2008–09 season, with the Greek League club Panionios.
 In 2010, he moved to Ilysiakos and then in 2012, he joined Maroussi.

 He then played with Peristeri, before moving to Rethymno, and then Koroivos.

 On August 24, 2015, he signed with the Greek 2nd Division club Doxa Lefkadas.
 In 2017, he joined the Greek 3rd Division club Ionikos Nikaias, where he achieved subsequent 3rd Division and 2nd Division championships and promotions in the two seasons he spent with them.

 In 2019, Kanonidis signed with Dafni Dafniou.
 He averaged 15.8 points, 8.6 rebounds, 2.8 assists and 1.3 steals per game.
 Kanonidis signed with Amyntas on September 12, 2020.
 He averaged 16 points, 9.7 rebounds, 2.7 assists and 1.1 steals per game.
 Kanonidis re-signed with the team on August 29, 2021.